Skip to content

 (See the embedded Compose files for the full set.)

-Important: Always set strong secrets (APP_SECRET, MERCURE_JWT_SECRET_KEY, DB passwords) via .env or environment overrides—never commit them.
+Important: Always set strong secrets (APP_SECRET, DB passwords) via .env or environment overrides—never commit them.

 Subdirectory deployment (BASE_PATH)